stfbk/stfbk.github.io/_people/matteo-franzil.md

     value: https://matteo.franzil.com/
 ---

-Matteo Franzil received his MSc and BSc in Computer Science from the University of Trento, Italy, and he is a Junior Researcher in Fondazione Bruno Kessler, Italy.
+Matteo Franzil received his MSc and BSc in Computer Science from the University of Trento, Italy.
+Currently, he is a Researcher in Fondazione Bruno Kessler, Italy.

 His research interests include network management, monitoring, and observability; virtualization and containerization; network security.

-In the free time, he enjoys hiking, running, and photography.
-He is a basketball table official at the national level.
+He has four years of experience in University teaching, tutoring and assisting students in various courses.
+He is also skilled in the configuration and maintenance of IT and cloud infrastructures.
+In the free time, he enjoys hiking, running, and photography; he is a basketball table official and trainer at the national level.